ddttom/iCal/README.md

    npm install
    ```

    *Note: This project uses `jcalendar.js` for the calendar interface.
-The library files are included in `public/lib/`.*
+The library files are included in `public/lib/`. and <https://github.com/kewisch/ical.js/> for iCal parsing.*

 ## Usage